 Considering what we have already discussed, it takes a fair amount of effort, dedication, and perseverance to work towards achieving Partner status.
 What is notable is that the number of slots available in the program is currently infinite.
 But, since it is at the discretion of Twitch to either accept or decline the application, they closely look at things like the content quality, ability to engage the audience, stream frequency beyond the minimum requirements, and your general ability to stand out from the crowd.

 - Can Partners monetize their channel beyond the opportunities available within Twitch?

-Yes, providing you and your channel have received considerable following and social media recognition, you could try and monetize it further through merchandise, sponsorships and event appearances.
+Yes, provided that you and your channel have received considerable following and social media recognition, you could try and monetize it further through merchandise, sponsorships, and event appearances.

-The Twitch Partner is the most sought after status for every creator on the platform.
-It puts you right at the top, together with the biggest esports teams, leagues and fellow streamers on Twitch.
+No wonder everybody asks themselves how to become a Twitch partner considering that the Twitch Partner status is the most sought-after achievement for every creator on the platform.
+It puts you right at the top, together with the biggest esports teams, leagues, and fellow streamers on Twitch.